-• Reduced Turnover - A proven strategy to reduce turnover and increase retention, both of which can saddle businesses with high costs related to recruitment and workforce development.
+Reduced Turnover - A proven strategy to reduce turnover and increase retention, both of which can saddle businesses with high costs related to recruitment and workforce development.

-- Increased Worker Productivity Apprenticeship programs have a well-established track record of providing skills training that leads to a more productive workforce; this reality directly benefits an employers' bottom line. - Pipeline of Skilled Workers/Succession Planning For businesses who are unable to find talent in the market, and particularly in periods where there is low unemployment, apprenticeship programs can be an effective tool to a pipeline of talent and assist with succession planning. - Quality Standards Registration means the program has met national and independent standards for quality and rigor.
-Registration tells prospective employees, customers and suppliers that the business invests in its workforce and believes employees are its most important asset. - Tax Credits In many states, including NJ where a tax credit bill (S. 3062/A. 2049) is currently pending in the state legislature, businesses can qualify for state-based tax credits related to apprenticeship programs.
-In addition, employers may be able to claim some expenses for training as a federal tax credit. - Federal and State Resources Businesses and apprentices can access funding and other resources from many federal and state programs (PACE and GAINS in NJ) to help support their Apprenticeship programs, including funding, technical support, and assistance.
+Increased Worker Productivity - Apprenticeship programs have a well-established track record of providing skills training that leads to a more productive workforce; this reality directly benefits an employers' bottom line.

+Pipeline of Skilled Workers/Succession Planning - For businesses who are unable to find talent in the market, and particularly in periods where there is low unemployment, apprenticeship programs can be an effective tool to a pipeline of talent and assist with succession planning.

+Quality Standards - Registration means the program has met national and independent standards for quality and rigor.
+Registration tells prospective employees, customers and suppliers that the business invests in its workforce and believes employees are its most important asset.

+Federal and State Resources - Businesses and apprentices can access funding and other resources from many federal and state programs (PACE and NJPLACE in NJ) to help support their Apprenticeship programs, including funding, technical support, and assistance.